-The Remuneration and Nomination Committee supports and advises the Board on remuneration and remuneration related matters as set out in its Charter, which can be found on the Spark Infrastructure website.
+The Remuneration and Nomination Committee supports and advises the Board on remuneration and remuneration related matters as set out in its Charter, which can be found on the Spark Infrastructure website at http://sparkinfrastructure.com/about/governance.
 The maximum aggregate fees payable to directors is \$2,000,000 per annum.
 Any increase to this limit must be approved by Securityholders at a general meeting.